CharAznablee/project_GAIA/README.md

 - Develop a **self-expanding knowledge system** based entirely on structured data.
 - Build an **interpretable AI** capable of explaining its reasoning process.
 - Explore **emergent machine consciousness** through iterative learning and reflection.
 - Maintain **LLM-free operation** for full transparency and autonomy.
+- Use **external dictionaries** to accelerate learning and POS detection.

 ---

+## Example – Phase 4.5

+Example interaction:

+Enter a sentence: The Cat is running

+[1] Tokenized Sentence:
+['The', 'Cat', 'is', 'running']

+[2] Detected Parts of Speech:
+The → article
+Cat → noun
+is → to_be_forms
+running → verb_ing

+[3] Syntax Validation:
+[INFO] Syntax pattern matched: article_noun_is_verb_ing

+[4] Grammar Hints:
+The → Precedes a noun and defines its definiteness.
+Examples: a, an, the.
+Cat → Usually represents a person, place, or thing.
+Examples: cat, dog, apple. is → Forms of the verb 'to be', describing states.
+Examples: is, am, are, was, were. running → Present participle form of a verb, describing ongoing action.
+Examples: running, eating.

+---

 ## Requirements

 - Python 3.10 or higher
-- No external dependencies in early phases
+- No external dependencies in Phase 1–4.5
-- All knowledge and memories stored locally in JSON format
+- All knowledge stored locally in JSON format

 ---